grigoryk/grigoryk.github.io/_videos/2013-02-04-driving-across-canada.md

 ---
 A few years ago, I lived in Ontario.
 In February of 2013 I went for a rather long drive with my dad - from Mississauga, ON, to Victoria, BC.
 A winter roadtrip is one hell of a way to move to British Columbia.

 Shot with a GoPro mounted on the dashboard and taking a photo every 10 seconds.
-Some odd 44,000+ photos where then combined into video chunks using ffmpeg, and edited with iMovie.
+I've combined about 44,000+ photos into video chunks using ffmpeg, and stitched it all together with iMovie.

 Music: